till-laube/IsaacLab/DEBUG_CONTROLLER_VIZ.md

 After the environment starts and controllers are being tracked, you should see:
 ```
-[Controller Viz] ✓ Successfully visualizing LEFT controller frame at TCP!
+[Controller Viz] ✓ Successfully visualizing LEFT controller pose!
-[Controller Viz]   Position: [x, y, z]
+[Controller Viz]   Controller Position: [x, y, z]
-[Controller Viz]   You should see a LARGER coordinate frame at the left gripper
+[Controller Viz]   You should see a LARGER coordinate frame at the controller's actual location
+[Controller Viz]   Compare it with the TCP frame at the left gripper
-[Controller Viz] ✓ Successfully visualizing RIGHT controller frame at TCP!
+[Controller Viz] ✓ Successfully visualizing RIGHT controller pose!
-[Controller Viz]   Position: [x, y, z]
+[Controller Viz]   Controller Position: [x, y, z]
-[Controller Viz]   You should see a LARGER coordinate frame at the right gripper
+[Controller Viz]   You should see a LARGER coordinate frame at the controller's actual location
+[Controller Viz]   Compare it with the TCP frame at the right gripper
 ```

 **If you don't see this:**